EpicKor.Korea, explained.

 EpicKor|

-The Han River Nap Competition sounds like a joke until you realize it explains Seoul better than another skyline photo.
+The Hangang Space-Out Competition, known in Korean as the Han River mung-ttaerigi contest or 한강 멍때리기 대회, sounds like a joke until you realize it explains Seoul better than another skyline photo.

 At first glance, it is cute.
-People lying on mats.
+People sitting still.
 Costumes.
 Signs.
 Cameras.
-A city park turned into a giant nap room.
+A city plaza or riverside space turned into a giant stage for doing absolutely nothing.

 But the reason it travels online is deeper.
 Korea is famous for speed, work, study pressure, late-night social life, and packed urban routines.
 So when Seoul turns rest into a public competition, the image lands with a wink and a warning.
 Everyone laughs because everyone understands the problem.

-Sleep has become content because sleep has become scarce.
+Stillness has become content because stillness has become scarce.

-Why A Nap Contest Makes Sense In Seoul
+Why A Space-Out Contest Makes Sense In Seoul

 Seoul is a city of movement.